DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 Hint: NoHint

-Explanation: Elimination of riskless profits opportunites in the futures marker is known as
+Explanation: Elimination of riskless profits opportunites in the futures marker is known as Arbitrage

 Sub Topics: types-of-derivatives